lmfao415/SQL-Challenge/README.md

 An [Entity Relationship Diagram](https://github.com/lmfao415/SQL-Challenge/blob/main/EmployeeSQL/EmployeeERD.png) reflecting the data in the CSV files is first created to illustrate the data relationships:
 ![png](https://github.com/lmfao415/SQL-Challenge/blob/main/EmployeeSQL/EmployeeERD.png?raw=true)

-The data can be imported from the CSV files to SQL using this [Table Schemata](https://github.com/lmfao415/SQL-Challenge/blob/main/EmployeeSQL/table_schemata.sql).
+The data can be imported from the CSV files to SQL using this [Table Schemata](https://github.com/lmfao415/SQL-Challenge/blob/main/EmployeeSQL/table_schemata.sql) based on the ERD.

 With the employee database set, the data can be analyzed.
 Provided here are various [SQL Queries](https://github.com/lmfao415/SQL-Challenge/blob/main/EmployeeSQL/employee_queries.sql) performing the following: